THE MAMBO MOVEMENT

 OUR OFFERINGS

-Ideal for: Healthcare professionals and interdisciplinary teams—including GPs, specialists, and allied health providers—as well as government departments, policy leaders, service commissioners, insurers, return-to-work planners, public health researchers, academics, and community health leaders committed to driving systemic, culturally responsive change
+Ideal For: Healthcare professionals, interdisciplinary teams (including GPs, specialists, and allied health providers), government departments, policy leaders, service commissioners, occupational health and safety (OHS) professionals, private health insurers, return-to-work planners, public health researchers, academics, and community health leaders committed to driving systemic change and fostering culturally responsive healthcare solutions.

 Ideal for: Board Directors and Executives, Senior and Middle Managers, People & Culture and HR Teams, DEI Councils, Committees, and Working Groups, Employee Resource Groups (ERGs) and Change Champions, Emerging and Future Leaders, including Graduates and High-Potential Talent and Frontline Staff and Team Leads

-5. Strategic Service: Embedding Cultural Responsiveness and Equity into Systems, Policies, and Workforce Practices
+2. Embedding Cultural Responsiveness and Equity into Systems, Policies, and Workforce Practices (Consulting and Change Management)

 This strategic service helps organisations embed cultural responsiveness and equity into their systems, policies, and workforce practices—transforming intent into sustainable, organisation-wide change.